snowplow/snowplowanalytics.com/_posts/2018-08-01-r109-lambaesis-real-time-pipeline-maintenance/index.md

 We've fixed this issue by making those functions iterative.

+On a side note, we encourage everyone to use `s3a` when referencing buckets in the EmrEtlRunner configuration because, when using s3a, those empty files are not generated.

 <h2 id="community">4.
 Supporting community contributions</h2>

 We have taken advantage of this release to improve how we interact with our community of open source